tinacms/tina.io/content/docs/tina-cloud/client.md

 }
 ```

-If Tina is enabled you'll see a form for the `getPostsDocument` request.
-If you queried for multiple documents, you'll see multiple forms:
+If Tina is enabled you can see a form for the `getPostsDocument` request.
+If you query for multiple documents, you should see multiple forms:

 ```tsx
 const query = gql => gql`#graphql